rossmacarthur/dotfiles/README.md

 * Fork this repository.
 * Copy one of the other bootstrap scripts such as [bootstrap_Device.sh](https://github.com/rossmacarthur/dotfiles/blob/master/bootstrap/bootstrap_Device.sh) and call it `bootstrap_Custom.sh` (anything of the form `bootstrap_xxxxx.sh` will work).
 * Modify it to your liking.
 You can use the install functions in [installs.sh](https://github.com/rossmacarthur/dotfiles/blob/master/bootstrap/installs.sh).
-* Change the top line of [bootstrap.sh](https://github.com/rossmacarthur/dotfiles/blob/master/bootstrap/bootstrap.sh) to reference your own fork.
+* Change the top line of [bootstrap.sh](https://github.com/rossmacarthur/dotfiles/blob/master/bootstrap/bootstrap.sh) to reference your own fork as well as the code snippet at the top of this README.
 * Run the bootstrap script and your custom bootstrap will be presented as a bootstrap option.

 ### Acknowledgements